 Michelle Siemietkowski (COL ’92, SCS ’98) is the Catholic Chaplain for Spiritual Formation in the Office of Mission and Ministry at Georgetown.
 She holds a Master’s degree in Pastoral Studies from the Washington Theological Union, a Master’s degree in Religious Studies from Georgetown University and a B.A. in English from Georgetown.
 She has experience with retreat ministry, spiritual direction, pastoral counseling and RCIA (Rite of Christian Initiation for Adults).
 She lives in West Georgetown with her family.

-The V. Rev. David Pratt is our Orthodox Christian Chaplain.
+Fr.
+David Pratt is our Orthodox Christian Chaplain.
 He is also the Ecumenical Patriarch Bartholomew Endowed Orthodox Chaplain at Georgetown University endowed by the Michael Psaros Family.
 He is an archpriest in the Russian Orthodox Church.
 He has held the position of associate professor of philosophy at St. Martin’s University in Washington for the past ten years, and the position of sessional professor of pastoral practice at New York Theological Seminary for the past five.
 Fr.
 Pratt previously served 23 years as a U.S. military chaplain and ethicist.
 He holds a Ph.D. in comparative ethics from the University of Louvain, an S.T.L. from the Jesuit School of Theology at Berkeley, and an M.Div. from St. Vladimir’s Orthodox Theological Seminary.
 Fr.
-Pratt will also serve as a residential minister in Reynolds Hall.
+Pratt serves as a residential minister in Reynolds Hall.

 Ryan Hall & Isaac Hawkins Hall